petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/using-publication-templates.md

+---
+uuid: 50898f75-135c-4b46-ae9d-b32ce3c80351
+---
 # Using Publication Templates

+{bdg-secondary}`Available Liferay 7.4 U63+/GA63+`

 If you need to create multiple publications with the same details and contributors, use publication templates to simplify setup.
-With templates, you can use token to dynamically set publication names and descriptions.
-Also, you can set a list of default users to invite to the publication and assign them roles.
+With templates, you can use tokens to dynamically set publication names and descriptions.
+Also, you can set a list of default users to invite and assign them roles.

 To create a publication template,